jupyterlab/jupyterlab/CONTRIBUTING.md

 ### Using throttling

 Lighthouse recommends using the system level [`comcast`](https://github.com/tylertreat/comcast) tool to throttle your network connection and emulate different scenarios.
-First, install that tool:
+To use it, first install that tool using `go`:

 ```bash
 go get github.com/tylertreat/comcast